What is Smokable Hemp Flower?

 It is important to know the difference between which plant your CBD is coming from.
 Companies utilize CBD from both industrial hemp and marijuana, depending on the laws and regulations that are set in place.

-CBD is a cannabinoid that has been able to aid in bringing people good health worldwide.
 If people do not live in an area with legal medical marijuana regulations, hemp-derived CBD is a proposed alternative.

 In some cases, a combination of CBD and high THC might be necessary to find help of a condition.
 This all has to do with the Entourage Effect.
 In short, this is when cannabinoids interact with each other to produce unique outcomes for users.
 For example, many cannabis users find that adding CBD to their THC helps boost the effects.
 Others utilize CBD mixed with terpenes to ensure the effects are specified.